 The topic of the thesis, identified by the student in consultation with the advisor, must be identified by the end of the first month in the program.
 A second reader must be identified by the end of the first semester.

 The thesis must be completed and submitted to the thesis advisor and second reader no later than one month prior to the date of graduation.
 Two copies of the final thesis must be submitted to the Undergraduate Committee by the last day of classes.

 In addition to meeting the requirements for the Psychology major, DMP students must take PSYC 387, Seminar for Distinguished Majors, each semester while enrolled in the program.
-The one credit seminar meets one hour per week and is graded satisfactory/ unsatisfactory.
+This one-credit seminar meets one hour per week and is graded satisfactory/unsatisfactory.

-DMP participants are encouraged strongly to take seminars at the 500-level or above that are of interest.
-Courses at the 500-level are taught at a similar level to courses at the 400-level, except the courses are designed to include both undergraduate and graduate students.
-Courses at the 700- and 800-level may be taken, subject to approval by the instructor and the Dean of the Graduate School based on departmental recommendation.
-With approval of the Director of Undergraduate Studies, graduate seminar courses can count as fulfilling the 400- or 500-level course requirements for the major.
+DMP participants are encouraged strongly to take seminars at the 5000-level or above that are of interest.
+Courses at the 5000-level are taught at a similar level to courses at the 4000-level, except the courses are designed to include both undergraduate and graduate students.
+Courses at the 7000- and 8000-level may be taken, subject to approval by the instructor and the Dean of the Graduate School based on departmental recommendation.
+With approval of the Director of Undergraduate Studies, graduate seminar courses can count as fulfilling the 4000- or 5000-level course requirements for the major.

 The College of Arts and Sciences requires that students complete their degree with a University grade point average (GPA) of at least 3.40 to graduate with distinction.
 Any student who completes the thesis but does not have the required overall GPA will receive a grade for the DMP course, but will not graduate with distinction.

 The Admission Process